input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0010-frontend-json-schema-constraints.md

 ### Improved Process

-To address these issues, we suggest implement the following improved maintenance process:
+To address these issues, we suggest implementing the following improved maintenance process:

 #### Automated Validation